-The minimum number of subsites required for finding the location of interference is three.
-The higher the number of subsites the better the accuracy of the interference location with diminishing returns beyond 8 subsites.
+To find the location of interference, a minimum of three subsites is required.
+The higher the number of subsites the better the accuracy of the interference location.

-With three participating subsites, and the interference source at specific locations, it is possible the Interference Locator feature is unable to determine the single true location of the interference and provide two possible locations.
-These specific interference locations are for the most part close to a corner of the three subsites.
+With three participating subsites, and the interference source at specific locations, it is possible the Interference Locator feature is unable to determine the single true location of the interference and provides two possible locations.
+These specific interference locations are for the most part, but not necessarily, close to a corner of the three subsites.
 The actual map will not show the lines between the In and Out detections, these are for illustration purposes.